siyuan-bruce/siyuan-bruce.github.io/about.md

 ---

 ## Volunteer
-- Director at South China University of Technology Innovation Club for Science and TechnologySouth China University of Technology Innovation Club for Science and Technology
-  Sep 2018 - Mar 2019
+- Director at South China University of Technology Innovation Club for Science and Technology Sep 2018 - Mar 2019
-- Member of South China University of Technology Innovation Club for Science and TechnologySouth China University of Technology Innovation Club for Science and Technology
-  Mar 2018 - Sep 2018
+- Member of South China University of Technology Innovation Club for Science and Technology Mar 2018 - Sep 2018

 ## Award